mscgenjs/mscgenjs-core/parse/README.md

 To create a parser that is usable in require.js, the line `module.exports = (function(){` in the generated parser needs to be replaced with  `define ([], function(){`.
-The `commonjs2amd.sh` script in the utl directory does just that.
+The `commonjs2amd.sh` script in the utl directory does just that and adds an amd loader boiler plate, so the resulting parser is \
+usable both as amd and as commonjs module.
 Usage:
 ```bash
 commonjs2amd.sh mscgenparser_node.js > mscgenparser.js